[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 Remember: we call these people unicorns because it is so hard to find one that they might as well not exist!

 [4] I pulled this number out of the air.
-I have no idea what the actual figures are but suffice to say that if you’re a couple trying to find a unicorn, the odds are hugely stacked against you from the beginning.
+I have no idea what the actual figures are.
+But suffice to say that if you’re a couple looking for a unicorn, the odds are hugely stacked against you.

 You’re Probably Not the Exception